-International Colored Gmestone Association (ICA) agree to adopt the diamond AGTA disclosure codes.standard ISO 18323 defining the permitted nomenclature for use in buying and selling diamonds, including specific descriptors that are designed to be understood by consumers.
+The International Organization for Standardization (ISO) publishes standard ISO 18323 defining the permitted nomenclature for use in buying and selling diamonds, including specific descriptors that are designed to be understood by consumers.
 It explicitly defines a diamond as 'created by nature' and goes on to say that using the term 'diamond' without further specification always implies 'natural diamond'.

-Gmestone Association (ICA) agree to adopt the diamond buying and selling diamonds, including specific descriptors that are designed to be understood by consumers.
-It explicitly defines a diamond as 'created by nature' and goes on to say that using the term 'diamond' --- --- --
+IDC diamond grading rules

-• 2010 Q 2013 • 2015 0 2017 ● 2018 The Internation (IDC) revises it: for Grading Pol which are reco and provide the grading rules al Diamond Council s International Rules lished Diamonds, gnised by CIBJO e reference point nd terminology.
+The International Diamond Council (IDC) revises its International Rules for Grading Polished Diamonds, which are recognised by CIBJO and provide the reference point for clear diamond terminology.

 Coloured stone terms CIBJO publishes a special report indicating that the Coloured Stone Commission is developing nomenclature of the terms used in the coloured gemstones industry.

 Diamond terminology guide Nine leading diamond industry organisations develop the Diamond Terminology Guide as a reference document for use when referring to diamonds and synthetic diamonds.

+357 GLOSSARY RESPONSIBLE GOLD, SILVER, PGM, SUPPLY CHAINS AND HUMAN RIGHTS DIAMOND AND COLOURED GEMSTONE PRODUCTS GENERAL LABOUR RIGHTS AND HEALTH, SAFETY AND RESPONSIBLE INTRODUCTION REQUIREMENTS WORKING CONDITIONS ENVIRONMENT